New Jersey Multi-Vehicle Accident Attorneys

 - Are you and your family more secure now than when you came to us?

 We strive to ensure that we can confidently answer “yes” to all of these questions after every case that we take on.
 Our commitment to justice and aggressive client advocacy has given us a great track record of achieving favorable settlements and verdicts.
 We have recovered more than $300 million for our clients, including dozens of million- and multi-million dollar car accident settlements.

-At Brach Eichler Trial Lawyers, we understand that many car accident victims worry that hiring a lawyer to help with their claim will be too expensive.
-At Brach Eichler Trial Lawyers, we operate on a contingency-fee basis, which means that we only collect payment if we win your case.
+At Brach Eichler Injury Lawyers, we understand that many car accident victims worry that hiring a lawyer to help with their claim will be too expensive.
+At Brach Eichler Injury Lawyers, we operate on a contingency-fee basis, which means that we only collect payment if we win your case.
 At that point, we take a percentage of your overall settlement or verdict.
 If we do not obtain a favorable outcome on your behalf, then you do not owe us any money.

 We also offer a 100-percent free and confidential initial consultation.
 Call us today at (973) 364-8300 to schedule your consultation.

 A multi-vehicle car accident is defined as an accident in which more than two cars collide.
 Here are some common scenarios:

 - A car is rear-ended and pushed forward into the car in front of it